apusteln/apusteln.github.io/README.md

 Additionally controls: 'P' to pause and 'R' to restart the game after losing or winning.

+In the pause menu you can press 'O' to generate a random level and play it.

 You can save the map you're playing on in pause menu.
 There is "sample_level.json" on the repo, from which the game loads a level under 'L' in the pause menu, unfortunately the loading action does not yet workon the github site and has been disabled.

 The game can be played at this link: https://apusteln.github.io/